-Sustainability and environmentally friendly practices are becoming more and more prominent in all industries, as companies and organisations aim to cut waste, reduce water usage, and use sustainable materials.
+Sustainability in construction is more important than ever a, as companies and organisations in the sector aim to cut waste, reduce water usage, and use sustainable materials.
 The CIOB estimates that around 40% of carbon emissions come from the construction, maintenance and operation of buildings.
 This means the construction industry has a unique opportunity to play its part in creating a greener world, from improving supply chains to building energy-efficient projects.

 What Is Sustainability in Construction?